 To be clear, despite the ubiquity of the monomyth in recent writing (Hollywood film and video games in particular), other ways of thinking about storytelling remain much-studied.
-The abundance of differently structured works is testament enough to this.
+The abundance of differently structured works in various media is testament enough to this.
 This criticism of monomyth is merely a setup to discuss an alternative way of thinking about narrative structure in general.

 Different narrative approaches result in different ways of thinking about characters and events, which result in different experiences for an audience.
 Just as the sonnet and haiku can force inspiration in a poet by way of adherence to form, experimentation with different narrative structures can loosen the mind and help it escape from its creative crutches.

 A short vignette, a character study, a meditative reflection on a moment, or a high stakes story that ramps up as fast as it ends are all examples of structures that might benefit more from a “fragment” arc.
-A writer crafting a story meant to end on a specific emotional note might consider the emotional states that different abbreviated arcs can produce.
+A writer crafting a story that is meant to end on a specific emotional note might consider the emotional states that different abbreviated arcs can produce.

 Human beings are always beginning and ending little journeys, no matter how short or mundane.
 Nearly any event can be described in terms of a full hero’s arc, but it is often not pragmatic – or it is just painfully cliché – to do so.
 Consider the following: